mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 So we really created an infinite iterator, which can return you as many integers as you wish.
 And it was actually very easy do achieve!

-Now, let's create an iterator, which doesn't create its values until they are requested.
+Now, let's make an iterator, which doesn't create its values until they are requested.

 Well... we already did it!

 Have you noticed that at any given moment, our `counterIterator` stores only one number on the `integer` property?

-And at any given moment it stores only the last number that it has returned.
+It stores only the last number that it has returned in a `next` call.

 This is indeed the laziness we were talking about.
 This iterator can *potentially* return any number (non-negative integer, to be specific).
 But it only creates a number when it is actually needed - when someone is calling the `next` method.